UniversalDependencies/UD_Old_French-PROFITEROLE/README.md

 ## Structure

-In both SRCMF and PROFITEROLE projects, texts with less than about 40 000 words were entirely annotated, while texts with more than 40 000 words were sampled in three parts (beginning, middle and end of the text) to reach a total amount of about 40000 words.
+In both of the SRCMF and PROFITEROLE projects, documents with less than about 40 000 words were entirely annotated, while texts with more than 40 000 words were sampled in three parts (beginning, middle and end of the text) to reach a total amount of about 40000 words.

 As a result, UD_Old_French-PROFITEROLE includes 10 full texts (Strasbourg, StEulalie, StLegier, StAlexis, Roland, Lapidaire, BeroulTristan, TroyesYvain, Aucassin, ClariConstantinople) and 2